 1 Introduction

 The bands below 869 MHz that are allocated to the mobile service are often used for conventional and trunked land mobile systems.
-These bands are also heavily used by public safety agencies, utilities and transportation companies because the propagation characteristics at these frequencies allow large area coverage with little infrastructure.
+These bands are also heavily used by public safety agencies, governmental agencies, utilities and transportation companies because the propagation characteristics at these frequencies allow large area coverage with little infrastructure.

 Due to the wide variety of conventional and trunked land mobile systems and equipment, it is difficult to use a single specific value for many characteristics, therefore a range of values, along with typical values are provided.
 When sharing studies are developed, appropriate consideration of the variable conditions encountered in the operating environment should be taken into account when choosing the characteristics for the land mobile station under study.
 To the extent possible, the actual performance and implementation specific characteristics of systems under consideration should be used.